caido/documentation/src/concepts/plugins/plugin_tooling.md

 While plugins can be developed with raw JavaScript - Caido offers **plugin starterkits**, preassembled packages that also provide tooling to assist in development.

+The frontend starterkit can be found [here](https://github.com/caido/starterkit-plugin-frontend).

 ## Package Management

-Internally, Caido utilizes the [Pinned Node Package Manager(a.k.a. pnpm)](https://pnpm.io/) for plugin package management.
-In general, a package manager handles the installation, updating and removal of packages.
-This includes ensuring the correct dependency versions are installed and resolving and dependency conflicts between packages.
+Caido utilizes the [Performant Node Package Manager(a.k.a. pnpm)](https://pnpm.io/) for plugin package management.
+You have a couple choices of package management (_npm, yarn, pnpm, etc._) - we chose pnpm.
+Plugins do not have dependencies, they are self contained.
+The Javascript dependencies are bundled into them.

 The files related to package management within the starterkit repository are: